About

 EDUCATION

-BA Political Science, Duke University
+BA, Political Science, Duke University

 Postgraduate courses, Corcoran School of Art